dky2496/BVH-Loader-Script-for-modo/readme.txt

 For more information, please read the "BVHLoader_document.html" (written in Japanese only at present).

+version history

+version 0.92  04/06/2012
+bug fix. fix animation total time if frame mode is not adapt to bvh mode.

 version 0.91  04/06/2012
 bug fix. get fps from scene.

 version 0.9
 04/04/2012